Natural Areas & Native Plants

 While the Village has added recreational amenities to the open space (i.e. parking, benches, trails, bridges, etc.), management of the trees and vegetation was left to "nature".
 Unfortunately a handful of aggressive species, some of them in the Illinois Exotic Weed Act (ex.
 Glossy Buckthorn, Japanese Honeysuckle) as well as many aggressive native species (ex.
 Siberian Elm, Boxelder) have come to dominate the landscape.

 In 2020 the Village began taking steps to re-naturalize the area, which involved removing 5 acres of the overgrown understory (i.e. 6-inch diameter trees and smaller) south of the lagoons.
 The cleared understory was then seeded with native grasses and flowers and is now being actively managed.
-The understory in the 7 acres north and west of the lagoons will be cleared in 2024.
+The understory in the 7 acres north and west of the lagoons was cleared in 2024 and is also now actively managed.

 Please call the Engineering Services Department at (630) 871-6220 or via email if you have any questions or want more information.